Skip to main content

 Review of forestry in the Emissions Trading Scheme cost recovery settings

-The Ministry for Primary Industries (MPI) wants your feedback on proposals to update cost recovery settings for forestry in the Emissions Trading Scheme (ETS).
-The proposals include:
+The Ministry for Primary Industries (MPI) sought your feedback on proposals to update cost recovery settings for forestry in the Emissions Trading Scheme (ETS).
+The proposals included:

 • a reduced annual charge